Clearwater Prenuptial Agreement Attorney

 In order to create a valid prenuptial agreement, it is essential that each party fully disclose to the other the status of their financial affairs, including their assets, liabilities and income.
 It is also essential that both parties have ample time to consider and reflect upon the agreement.
 The case law is clear, a party cannot waive a right that they do not know they have to begin with.
 A valid prenup outlines the rights being waive and discloses them to the parties so as to ensure that the waiver is knowing and valid.

-A great many prenuptial agreements are challenged in Court and the two most common reasons for their being declared null and void are the failure to properly disclose one’s assets and a party not being given sufficient time to consider the prenup and consult with an attorney.
+A great many agreements are challenged in Court and the two most common reasons for their being declared null and void are the failure to properly disclose one’s assets and a party not being given sufficient time to consider the prenup and consult with a Clearwater prenuptial agreement attorney.
 An agreement presented to a bride just before a wedding is suspect, at best, and ones that do not include an adequate disclosure of the parties assets or that contain unreasonable provisions are easily subject to attack.

 If you are thinking of having a prenup done, or someone has asked you to review and sign one, it is important that you talk with an experienced Clearwater family law attorney to discuss several issues: